-There are two main challenges in this endeavour: (1) dealing with weak memory consistency, i.e. with the thread-local FIFO buffers of Intel-x86; and (2) dealing with weak persistency, i.e. the persistent buffer of Intel-x86, which allows for stores to persist asynchronously and out of order.
+Challenges.
+Developing the reasoning principles of POG over the Intel-x86 persistency model involves two main challenges: (1) dealing with weak memory consistency, i.e. with the thread-local FIFO buffers of Intel-x86; and (2) dealing with weak persistency, i.e. the persistent buffer of Intel-x86, which allows for stores to persist asynchronously and out of order.